opengeospatial/ets-wms13-nsg/src/site/markdown/index.md

-# DGIWG – Web Map Service 1.3 Profile Conformance Test Suite
+# NSG – Web Map Service 1.3 Profile Conformance Test Suite

 ## Scope

-This executable test suite (ETS) verifies the conformance of the implementation under test (IUT) with respect to DGIWG – Web Map Service 1.3 Profile, [DGIWG-112](https://portal.dgiwg.org/files/?artifact_id=11514).
+This executable test suite (ETS) verifies the conformance of the implementation under test (IUT) with respect to NSG – Web Map Service 1.3 Profile, [NGA.STND.0058_1.0_WMS](https://nsgreg.nga.mil/doc/view?i=4209&amp;month=2&amp;day=8&amp;year=2018]).
 Conformance testing is a kind of "black box" testing that examines the externally visible characteristics or behaviors of the IUT while disregarding any implementation details.

 ## What is tested

-  - All requirements described in "DGIWG – Web Map Service 1.3 Profile".
+  - All requirements described in "NSG – Web Map Service 1.3 Profile".

 ## What is not tested

-  - All recommendations described in "DGIWG – Web Map Service 1.3 Profile".
+  - All recommendations described in "NSG – Web Map Service 1.3 Profile".
+  - ETS WMS 1.3.0 is not integrated, yet.

 ## Test requirements